 You may have heard the phrase “We will treat the cause, not just the symptoms”, being thrown around by many Allied Health Practitioners marketing campaigns.
 Fortunately, this is a good method in fully rehabilitating injuries and at Caboolture physical Therapy Centre, this is standard practice.

 Both traumatic and non-traumatic injuries can occur in almost any sport or activity, and appropriate assessment and rehabilitation is essential to ensure a complete recovery occurs as soon as possible and to prevent re-injury in the future.

 All our physiotherapists and Exercise Physiologist have a passion for treating sporting injuries.
 If you have had an injury, feel in discomfort following a sporting activity or feel like a physical problem is limiting your performance please call us on (07) 5495 3255 and arrange an assessment.

-Correct biomechanics plays a fundamental role in the performance of any sport or activity, as well as injury prevention.
-For example, a tennis player who serves with inadequate biomechanics will likely find the power in their delivery is reduced and their risk of injury, increased.
-A runner who has excessive pelvic tilt can suffer knee pain or knee injuries.
+Correct biomechanics plays a fundamental role in the performance of any sport/activity, as well as injury prevention.
+For example, a tennis player with inadequate biomechanics of their serve will result in a reduced power of delivery and would increase risk of injury.
+A runner who has excessive pelvic tilt can suffer with knee pain or knee injuries.